North Queensland (Cape York – Cairns – Townsville)

 This large well-developed tropical island not far from Townsville CBD is part-residential and part-tourism, its national park environment consisting of a wealth of scenic walks and wildlife co-existing with locals in forested locales.

-An array of water sports are carried out in its many bays, and it is accessible by ferry.
+An array of water sports are available in its many bays, and it is accessible by ferry.
 While it is low-key and relaxing, it can also be fun and stimulating, and there is no pretence.

 - Hayman Island